Sinus Nasal Polyps Treatments

 In prolonged situations where the nasal polyps have had time to mature, the growths tend to look more like seedless, peeled grapes.
 The growth of nasal polyps is often associated with common issues such as allergies or asthma.

-If you are living with nasal polyps or would like more information on nasal polyp surgery, contact Dr. Monica Tadros today in Bergen County and NJ.
+If you are living with nasal polyps or would like more information on nasal polyp surgery, contact Dr. Monica Tadros plastic surgeon in Bergen County, NJ.
 She specializes in minimally invasive surgical techniques.
 Call NYC: (212) 532-4590 or NJ: (201) 408-5430 today to schedule a nasal polyp removal and treatment consultation.

 POS and PPO insurance accepted.